Kazan phenomenon: Emergence

 Alongside the ailing ex-Soviet companies there emerged a vast street-level economy and nascent small businesses.
 The private economic sphere was initially launched during perestroika when Gorbachev’s 1987 Law on Cooperation allowed groups of citizens to establish cooperative businesses.
 These businesses immediately became targets for racketeers.
 The first case of racketeering in Kazan was registered in 1988 when the street group Dom Obuvi (literally "House of Shoes," a shoe store) attempted to extort protection money from a builders’ cooperative.

-Although at the beginning of the 1990s, most cooperatives disappeared under the pressures of state taxation and competition from new private companies, new small businesses soon began to emerge, mainly in the unregulated informal and semiformal service sector: outdoor markets, small stalls and kiosks, small currency exchange businesses etc. With hardly any protection from the state, and lacking the means to protect itself, the sector was easy prey for a variety of predators.
+Although at the beginning of the 1990s, most cooperatives disappeared under the pressures of state taxation and competition from new private companies, new small businesses soon began to emerge, mainly in the unregulated informal and semiformal service sector: outdoor markets, small stalls and kiosks, small currency exchange businesses, etc. With hardly any protection from the state, and lacking the means to protect itself, the sector was easy prey for a variety of predators.
 All over Russia, street neighbourhood groups were at the forefront of the new processes of accumulation, although the specific dynamics of relationships between street groups and other violent actors still await investigation.
 In Kazan (and Tatarstan in general) the majority of organized crime groups rose out of street social organizations.
-The vast majority of these organizations started out as youth territorial groups of "hooligans".
+The vast majority of these organizations started out as territorial groups of young "hooligans".
 Contributions to these funds were systematically collected through extortion and other criminal means.
 In Kazan, most such groups, excluding specialized gangs such as drug gangs, emerged from territorial youth groups.
 Currently, all such communities have youth gangs as part of their structure.

-The main Kazan gruppirovki—Kvartala, Mirnyi, Shatura, 56th Kvartal, Sots-gorod, Telestudiia, Khadi Taktash, Zhilka, Nizy, Boriskovo, Pervaki, Tukaevo— sought to divide the city among them.
+The main Kazan gruppirovki—Kvartala, Mirnyi, Shatura, 56th Kvartal, Sots-gorod, Telestudiia, Khadi Taktash, Zhilka, Nizy, Boriskovo, Pervaki, Kaluga, Tukaevo— sought to divide the city among them.
 To retain and expand their control over territory, they needed to mobilize significant forces.
 They put serious pressure on local young people to join their gangs.